brunocpradom/FlyAwayRobot/README.md

 # FlyAwayRobot

-This is a scrapper that search for flight info in Gol[https://www.voegol.com.br/] and save the results in json files.
+This is a scrapper that search for flight info on Gol[https://www.voegol.com.br/] and save the results in json files.

 ## Setting up the environment: